Yoga Teacher Training

 “30 Essential Yoga Poses” -Judith Lasater

-Curriculum includes Yoga Humanities, history, philosophy, ethics, Anatomy, Physiology, biomechanics, asana, pranayama (breathwork) and subtle body, meditation, ayurveda, teaching methodology, professional development and practicum.
+Curriculum includes Yoga Humanities, history, philosophy, ethics, Equity in Yoga, Anatomy, Physiology, biomechanics, asana, pranayama (breathwork) and subtle body, meditation, ayurveda, teaching methodology, professional development and practicum.

 Payment plans can be arranged by request.